- What is a Dog Run?

-Like concrete, gravel, or stone, pet turf can heat up in the Texas summer.
+Like concrete, gravel, or stone, a problem with artificial grass is that it can heat up in the Texas summer.

 To prevent the temperature of artificial grass from getting too high in the sun, consider using T°Cool® Infill which lowers surface temps by 30° – 50°F through the process of evaporative cooling.

 You can also keep the pet turf cool by making sure the dog run is in a naturally shady spot.

 Step 6: Add or Create Shade for your Pup